-We acknowledge the collective contributions and efforts that fed into this research paper.
-It draws on concepts developed at the International Association for Feminist Economics (IAFFE) 2021 Annual Conference roundtable, with: Lebohang Liepollo Pheko from Trade Collective; Amanda Janoo from Wellbeing Economy Alliance; Masego Madzwamuse from Southern Africa Trust; Helen Kezie-Nwoha from Women's International Peace Centre; Marianne Asfaw from the Association of Women in Development (AWID); and Fatimah Kelleher.
-This was co-organised with the Women's Budget Group (WBG) and Womankind Worldwide(Womankind).
+We also acknowledge the collective contributions and efforts of several other members.
+It draws on concepts developed at the International Association for Feminist Economics (IAFFE) 2021 Annual Conference roundtable, with Lebohang Liepollo Pheko (Trade Collective); Amanda Janoo (Wellbeing Economy Alliance); Masego Madzwamuse (Southern Africa Trust); Helen Kezie-Nwoha (Women's International Peace Centre); Marianne Asfaw (AWID); Feminist Macroeconomic Alliance of Malawi (FEAM); and Fatimah Kelleher (Pan-African Women's rights and Economic Justice activist and advisor).
+This was co-organised with the Women's Budget Group (WBG) and Womankind Worldwide (Womankind).
+Their efforts drew from primary data, workshops and the analysis of secondary data.